guhilling/citi-workshop-20201102/4.3.0-DEV/workshop/modules/module-03-authentication/03-authentication-htpasswd.md

         name: htpass-secret
 ```

-We need to create an YAML File with the content above.
+We have to create a YAML file with the content above.

 ```
 vim /root/htpasswd_cr.yaml
 ```

-Then we need to apply these CR to our OCP4 Cluster:
+Then we need to apply this YAML file to our OCP4 Cluster:

 ```
 oc apply -f /root/htpasswd_cr.yaml
 ```

-**NOTE:** it is recommended to set one of the users created as _cluster_ admin using the command `oc policy add-role-to-user cluster-admin <admin-user-name>`.
+**NOTE:** it is recommended to set one of the users created as _cluster_admin using the command `oc policy add-role-to-user cluster-admin <admin-user-name>`.

-## Testing the htpasswd Authentication Provider
+## Testing the htpasswd identity provider

-We are now able to login with htpasswd over CLI and Web Console
+We are now able to login with the htpasswd user via CLI and web console

 ### Logging in using Web Console

-Next, let's login to the web-console and ensure that it's working as expected.
+Next, let's login to the web console and ensure that it's working as expected.

 - navigate to the console URL:  https://console-openshift-console.apps.ocp4.hX.rhaw.io
 - Click `Advanced` and Click `proceed...` link on the browser, you should be
-  presented with the page to select the authentication providers.
+  presented with the page to select the identity provider.
-- The WebConsole will now show two login links:
+- The web console will now show two login links:
   - 'kube:admin'
   - 'hX.rhaw.io_htpasswd_provider' (this is the name of the htpasswd identity provider as defined above in the 'htpasswd_cr.yaml' file)
 - Click on the htpasswd provider link
-- Proceed to login with one of the username and password that you created and you should hit the OpenShift console home page.
+- Proceed to login with one of the username and password that you created and you should be logged in to the OpenShift console home page.

 **NOTE:** If you login as regular user, you will not see any project when logging in for the first time.